Skip to main content

 Hawaij Spice Blend

-Signature Yemeni spice mix with cumin, black pepper, cardamom, turmeric.
-Used in Mandi and most traditional dishes.
+The Yemeni spice mix built on cumin, black pepper, cardamom, and turmeric.
+It goes into Mandi and most of the old dishes.

 Sahawiq Sauce